viraj-kumar/parsons/index.markdown

 }
 </script>

-## Problem 1: A typical day for a student/teacher
+## Simple Parsons Problem: A typical day for a student/teacher
 Re-arrange the blocks below to construct a typical day in the life of a student/teacher.

 <div id="p01-sortableTrash" class="sortable-code"></div>